horleas/pacman/README.md

 + Modify some map to place Bonus (Tuto Dash with bonus placed)
 + Clean Some code
 + Add Restart Level on key 'R'
-+ Add Swap Board Color on key 'C'
++ Add Swap Board Color on key 'C' (9 Color Available)